 As covered in bad justification #1, short selling is a force of price distortion.
 Period.

 Similarly, the legal practice short selling has a long and ugly record of producing bad actors exactly because it empowers them with the ability to manipulate the price.
-The more money they have, the more they can manipulate.
+The more money they have, the more power they have over price movements.

 As such, there’s extensive reason to believe that short selling is used to snuff out innovation, put premature death sentences on struggling American companies with potential for turnaround, and crush competition of short sellers’ other financial interests.